-Finally, I would like to express my gratitude to my fellow colleagues on the Board and all management and staff members for their contribution and efforts over the past year.
+Finally, I would like to take this opportunity to thank Mr. Donald Fan, who retired in December 2022, for his past service as an Executive Director and the Chief Operating Officer of the Company since 1993 and 2007, respectively.
+I would also like to express my gratitude to my fellow colleagues on the Board and all management and staff members for their contribution and efforts over the past year.